Chambly, Quebec: History

-The College of Chambly was chartered on March 21, 1835 in Lower Canada.
+The College of Chambly was chartered on March 21, 1835, in Lower Canada.

 Fort Chambly

 Chambly is home to the massive Fort Chambly, built with local stone between 1709 and 1711 in the style of Vauban's classic French fortifications.
 It was built at the mouth of a large basin, on the site of successive wooden forts dating back to 1665.
 Fort Chambly was the largest in a series of fortifications on the shores of what was known as the Iroquois River (later known as the Chambly River, finally becoming the Richelieu River in the nineteenth century).
 Originally called Fort Saint-Louis, it soon came to be known by the name of its first commanding officer, Jacques de Chambly, to whom the surrounding seigniory was granted in 1672.
-It was intended to protect New France in general (and Montreal in specific) from attack from hostile natives and the English.
+It was intended to protect New France in general (and Montreal in specific) from attack from indigenous peoples and the English.
 Today, the fort is run by Parks Canada and is designated a National Historic Site of Canada, and houses a museum and interpretive centre, and hosts historical re-enactments of military drills (as well as a number of contemporary cultural events).

 A small local population clustered around the fort, and the entire area eventually became known as Chambly as well.
 Among the buildings around the Fort was St. Stephen's Anglican Church, which was built to serve the soldiers in garrison as well as the local Loyalist and English settler population.